joshbeckman/notes/uses.md

 ### Software
 - MacOS
 - [Neo]Vim as an editor
-- iTerm as a terminal
+- Wezterm as a terminal
-- tmux
 - Git for version control
 - Day One for personal journaling/logbook
 - GitHub issues for work journaling/logbook
 - Jekyll and GitHub pages
 - Fastmail for personal email
-- Fantastical for personal calendar
+- Apple Calendar for personal calendar
 - Google for work email/calendar
 - Raycast for quicklinks and launching and text snippets
 - Keyboard Maestro for macros and keybindings